findhit/util/README.md

 findhit-util
 ============

-general propose utils for javascript
+general propose utils for javascript, to score on top of underscore!

 Used on multiple libraries, no one want to reinvent the wheel everytime we need it.